tammycamp/press-equity/README.md

 # Press Equity

 In today's business world, we are trying to level the playing field by making sure the press is covering a diverse group of business leaders.
-We report data on the press and hope to provide the world insights on how the press may have unconsious bias.
+We report data on the press and hope to provide the world insights on how the press may have unconscious bias.

 **Proof of Concept**